 src attribute a Chartio endpoint appended with a JWT.

 The payload, though obscured via the JWT base64 encoding, is not cryptographically secure.
-While payload data cannot be tampered with without access to the organization secret, sensitive data (e.g. SSNs) should not be included in the payload.
+While payload data cannot be tampered with without access to the organization Embed Secret, sensitive data (e.g., SSNs) should not be included in the payload.

-To revoke end user access to embedded dashboards at any time, reset your organization secret.
-To do this, visit the Embedding settings page and click the Reset Secret button.
-Please note, this will immediately invalidate embedding requests encoded with the old secret for all dashboards across your entire organization.
+To revoke end user access to embedded dashboards at any time, reset your organization Embed Secret.
+To do this, visit your organization’s Embedding page and click the Reset Secret button.
+Please note, this will immediately invalidate embedding requests encoded with the old Embed Secret for all dashboards across your entire organization.